 According to the Society of Obstetricians and Gynaecologists of Canada (SOGC), “In the very early stages of labour, eating and drinking small amounts prevents you from getting dehydrated and helps you keep up your strength.”
 But the SOGC warns that if you’re at high risk for a C-section—your baby is breech or you’re expecting twins, for example—you might not be allowed any food or drink.
 Guidelines depend on the particular rules of the hospital or caregiver.
 And many maternity wards still have a no-food policy during labour.

-7 common labour myths—and the truths behind them Anaesthesiologists worry about pregnant women having food in their stomachs in the event that they need general anaesthesia for a C-section.
+Anaesthesiologists worry about pregnant women having food in their stomachs in the event that they need general anaesthesia for a C-section.
 That’s because general anaesthesia brings a risk of vomiting.
-“If a person vomits while under general anaesthetic, the contents of their stomach could go back down the ‘wrong tube’ and block the airway [this is known as aspiration], leading to breathing issues and possible infection,” says Kathryn Walton, a registered dietitian in Toronto who specializes in pregnancy.
+“If a person vomits while under general anaesthetic, the contents of their stomach could go back down the ‘wrong tube’ and block the airway [this], leading to breathing issues and possible infection,” says Kathryn Walton, a registered dietitian in Toronto who specializes in pregnancy.

 Most C-sections are done with an epidural, which is a regional anaesthetic and doesn’t carry the same risks of vomiting.
 But if you’re scheduled for a C-section, you’ll be restricted to no food for about eight hours prior to surgery and no clear fluids for up to four hours beforehand.
 That’s because, while the use of general anaesthetic for C-sections is less common nowadays, there is still a risk that a labouring patient might need it, says Amanda Selk, an OB/GYN at Women’s College Hospital in Toronto.
 For example, if a localized anaesthetic isn’t working, a woman might undergo a general one.